Early Edwardian Pennies

 Mints: Bury, Canterbury, London

 Type 10ab5 (1303 - 1305) - Spink 1409B; North 1039/3

-Coins of type 10ab5 have the tall crown introduced during 10ab3 (gallery images 1 and 2), or a later one of very similar form, but with blocky petals to the side fleurs (gallery image 3).
+Coins of type 10ab5 have either the tall crown introduced during 10ab3 (gallery images 1 and 2), or a later one of very similar form, but with blocky petals to the side fleurs (gallery image 3).
 The two crowns may be from the same punch in an earlier and recut state respectively.
 The king’s name is again abbreviated to EDWAR, but there is little chance of confusion with other coins in the group, as the form was only otherwise used in 10ab1, when the crown was of an earlier type.
 Early coins of 10ab5 have multiple contractive marks, as 10ab4 (see gallery image 1).

 King’s name: EDWAR

 Mints: Canterbury, Durham, London

 Type 10ab6 (1305) - Spink -; North 1039/4

 Coins of type 10ab6 have either of the two crowns used during 10ab5.
 The king’s name on this type, however, is abbreviated to EDWA, so it is unlikely to be confused with any other coin in the group.
 EDWA is used almost universally throughout the secondary phase of group 10, but in all cases the crowns differ from those of 10ab6.
 The stub-tailed letter R, used throughout the secondary phase of group 10, occurs for the first time on 10ab6, as does the serpentine S, used until type 10cf2.